Welcome to Year 5 at Belle Vue

 Academic Year 2025-26

-We are Mrs Cooke, Mrs Hodson, Mr Bowater and Mrs Turner.
+Your year 5 team are Mrs Hodson, Mrs Parr, Mr Bowater and Mrs Turner.

 We are really excited to be teaching your children in Year 5 and make lots of wonderful memories this academic year.

-When we are planning new exciting activities, Mrs Silwood-Monk and Mrs Huggins will be teaching PE.
+When we are planning new exciting activities, Mrs Silwood-Monk and Mrs Tomkins will be teaching.
 This is currently on Wednesday mornings.
-We will also have PE on Friday afternoons too.
+We also have PE on Friday afternoons too.
 Please make sure children have PE kits in school, and come to school with earrings taken out on these days.

 If you ever have any questions or concerns please do not hesitate to contact us via email at info@belle-vue.dudley.sch.uk or leave a message with the office on 01384 389900.
 We will always aim to speak to you as soon as we possibly can.